Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

 ### Step
 The `step` method usually contains most of the logic of your environment.
-It accepts an `action`, computes the state of the environment after applying that action and returns the 4-tuple `(observation, reward, done, info)`.
+It accepts an `action`, computes the state of the environment after applying that action and returns the 5-tuple `(observation, reward, terminated, truncated, info)`.
-Once the new state of the environment has been computed, we can check whether it is a terminal state and we set `done` accordingly.
-Since we are using sparse binary rewards in `GridWorldEnv`, computing `reward` is trivial once we know `done`.
+Once the new state of the environment has been computed, we can check whether it is a terminal state and we set `terminated` accordingly.
+Since we are using sparse binary rewards in `GridWorldEnv`, computing `reward` is trivial once we know `terminated`. `truncated` is not set here.
+It is more convenient to set this through a wrapper as shown below.
+But if you prefer to not use a wrapper, you could also set it here.
 To gather
 `observation` and `info`, we can again make use of `_get_obs` and `_get_info`:

 ```python